Mercedes-Benz fires 500 workers at Brazil truck plant

-SAO PAULO (Reuters) - The Mercedes-Benz truck unit of Germany’s Daimler AG said on Tuesday it had dismissed 500 workers at a Brazilian truck plant and is putting about 7,000 others on paid leave as it suspends production in the face of plunging sales.
+SAO PAULO, May 19 (Reuters) - The Mercedes-Benz truck unit of Germany’s Daimler AG said on Tuesday it had dismissed 500 workers at a Brazilian truck plant and is putting about 7,000 others on paid leave as it suspends production in the face of plunging sales.

 The assembly line in Sao Bernardo do Campo, near Sao Paulo, will go quiet for the first two weeks of June, the company said, adding that it could extend the break depending on demand.